- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI)

 If, after peer review your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-The Article Processing Charge (APC) for Journal of Rehabilitation and Assistive Technologies Engineering is $2,500 USD, however, for a limited period only, the APC has been waived.
+The Article Processing Charge (APC) for Journal of Rehabilitation and Assistive Technologies Engineering has been waved for a limited period only.

 Original Research Article: Describes a piece of original research, or some aspect of design development, manufacture, operation and maintenance, or engineering education.
 Structured headings are required.

 Review Article: A critical review of the state-of-the-art with examples of applications in design and profitable manufacture without extensive analysis.